Frequent Flyer Programs

 Persons who buy coupons also run a risk.
 If the airline suspects that the bearer of a coupon or ticket is not the party designated to use the travel document, the airline may refuse to honor it and may even confiscate it.
 In such cases, the airline invariably disclaims any obligation to the bearer of the coupon or ticket; the purchasers recourse, if any, would be with the seller of the travel document.

-The Department of Transportation does not regulate airline frequent flyer programs.
+The Department of Transportation does not have rules applicable to the terms of airline frequent flyer program contracts.
 These are matters of individual company policy.
 If you are dissatisfied with the way a program is administered, changes which may take place, or the basic terms of the agreement, you should complain directly to the company.
 If such informal efforts to resolve the problem are unsuccessful, you may wish to consider legal action through the appropriate civil court.